-Set the Current Time.
+Action Step Set the Current Time.
 Touch next to continue.

-CAUTION: It is very important to set the time and date correctly.
-These values affect the Reader data and settings.

-Set your Target Glucose Range.
-Work with your health care professional to determine your Target Glucose Range.
+Current Time CAUTION: It is very important to set the time 00 and date correctly.
+These values affect the Reader data and settings. back 5 Set your Target Glucose Range.
+Work with your Target Glucose health care professional to determine your Target Glucose Range.
 Touch next to continue.

-Note: Your Target Glucose Range is displayed on glucose graphs on the Reader and used to calculate your Time In Target.
+80 to 140 # Note: Your Target Glucose Range is displayed ∇ on glucose graphs on the Reader and used to calculate your Time In Target. back